Tony2520/Stadium-Live-Demo/README.md

 This nimble looking feature was particularly hard for multiple reasons
   1. React doesn't support rich text editor natively, to achieve in-place auto complete I had to add some complex string parsing and manipulation in our own text editor
   2. For the mention popup to feel reactive upon input change, backend player lookup has to be near instaneous
-  3. Non-distinct player names require extra data to be packaged with the message before traveling to backend.
+  3. Non-distinct player names require extra data to be packaged and stored on the backend.
 Adding encode/decode struture everywhere in the code base is a pretty big undertaking
   4. Backwards compatability is a pain to work with from 3).
-Saniatization had to be added to ensure no weirdness for returning players
+Saniatization had to be added everywhere to ensure no weirdness for returning users

 Learnings:
-  1. Learned and implemented debounced fuzzy search and added GIN fuzzy search indexes used for speedy player lookup
+  1. Learned and implemented debounced fuzzy search and GIN indexes used for speedy player lookup on the backend
-  2. Hacked together a mini rich text editor to highlight and in-place auto_complete player names
+  2. Hacked together a mini rich text editor to highlight and in-place auto-complete player names on the frontend